STENTORS/STENTORS/README.md

 <img align="right" src="binary.png">

-# About Me:
+# HELLO!
-- 👋 Hi, I’m Ezra - @STENTORS
+I am Ezra,
-- 👀 I’m interested in backend development and cyber security
+- I am interested in backend development and cybesec.
-- 😄 Pronouns: he/him
-- ⚡ Fun fact: Microbiology Enthusiast
+- Love participating in and [hosting Capture the Flag (CTF)](https://stentors.github.io) competitions.
+- Also interested in hardware and microelectronics.
+- Currently working on a flask database project.
+- Studing towards an Extended Diploma in Computing.

 # 🌐 Socials: